WalletScrutiny/WalletScrutinyCom/_android/com.pionex.lite.md

 **NOTE:** This app is not to be confused with {% include walletLink.html wallet='android/com.pionex.client' verdict='true' %}

-This is not a fake; on Pionex.com's [website](https://www.pionex.com/en-US/), we found a link to [lite.pionex.com](https://lite.pionex.com/) which in turn, linked to this app.
+This is not a fake app; on Pionex.com's [website](https://www.pionex.com/en-US/), we found a link to [lite.pionex.com](https://lite.pionex.com/) which in turn, linked to this app.

 ## App Description